Upcoming events

 I still keep many friends who I have visited/hosted after my Erasmus.
 That's one of the things I am most proud of – to be able to keep these friendships through time.

-My advice for those starting an Erasmus is clear: Join ISC as soon as you get there, you won't regret it.
+My advice for those starting an Erasmus is clear: Join ESN as soon as you get there, you won't regret it.

 Mikel Ogueta, Spain